ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 **Other shortcut keys for text coding:**

-* Shortcut A to Annotate selected text
+* Shortcut A. Press a to Annotate selected text

-* Shortcut B to bookmark the current location in the current text file.
+* Shortcut B. Press b to bookmark the current location in the current text file.

-* Shortcut R to select Recent codes.
+* Shortcut R. Press r to select Recent codes.
 (Must have a text selection)

-* Shortcut Q to Quick code with the most recent code.
+* Shortcut Q. Press q to Quick code with the most recent code.
 (Must have a text selection)

-* Shortcut M to memo a code.
+* Shortcut M. Press m to memo a code.
 (Must click over a coded text segment)

-* Shortcut O to cycle through overlapping codes in situ.
+* Shortcut O. Press o to cycle through overlapping codes in situ.
 (Must click over an overlapping codes segment - denoted with an overline).

-* h Pressing h will hide and unhide the top section of controls on the screen.
+* Shortcut H. Press h will hide and unhide the top section of controls on the screen.
 This provides a bigger area to view the text and to code.

-* a Pressing a when text is selected will open the annotate screen.

-* m Pressing m when in a coded section of text will open the memo coded text screen.

 **Search text**